RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/displaying-products/paywalls.md

 >
 > The color picker can be used outside of your browser window as well if you need to grab colors from assets in other applications.

-## How to display a Paywall in your app
+## How to display a fullscreen Paywall in your app

+RevenueCat Paywalls will, by default, show paywalls fullscreen and there are multiple ways to do this with SwiftUI and UIKit.

+### SwiftUI

 1. Option 1: `presentPaywallIfNeeded` depending on an entitlement [block:file]